- Apply to UW

-April 15, 2014 — Eight University of Wyoming students are the recipients of Northern Arapaho Endowment Scholarships for the coming summer session and the 2014-15 academic year.
+Six University of Wyoming students are the recipients of Northern Arapaho Endowment Scholarships for the summer session and the 2016-17 academic year.

-Current recipients of the endowment scholarship, who will continue to receive support for the coming year, are Colleen Friday, a rangeland ecology and watershed management senior from Laramie; Mia Holt, a chemistry junior from Lander; Shanae Lawson, an elementary education senior from Riverton; and Aldora White, a curriculum and instruction doctoral candidate from Fort Washakie.
+Current recipients of the endowment scholarship who will continue to receive support for the coming year are: Colleen Friday, seeking a Master of Science degree in rangeland ecology and watershed management, from Laramie; Mia Holt, a senior in physiology with a minor in American Indian studies, and Nicola Holt, a senior in anthropology, both from Lander; and Reinette Tendore, seeking a Master of Social Work degree with a minor in American Indian studies, from Fort Washakie.

 The Northern Arapaho Endowment Scholarship Program was created in 1987 when the Northern Arapaho Tribe gave $500,000 to UW.
 The gift was matched by the state, creating a $1 million endowment that annually produces income for the scholarships.
-The endowment now has a market value of $2.2 million and has provided more than $1.9 million to 92 individuals, 56 of whom have earned degrees and several others who are currently enrolled.
+The endowment, with a current market value of $2.2 million, has provided more than $1.9 million to 96 individuals, 58 of whom have earned degrees and several others who are currently enrolled.

 The Northern Arapaho Endowment at UW was established to help students from the Northern Arapaho Tribe gain formal knowledge, skills and abilities.

-For more information about the Northern Arapaho Endowment Scholarships, contact Reed-Littlesun at (307) 766-2411 or email firstname.lastname@example.org.
+For more information about the Northern Arapaho Endowment Scholarships, call Littlesun at (307) 766-2411 or email firstname.lastname@example.org.